 Basic First Aid & CPR techniques taught in an interactive environment for individuals and employees who want an overview of First Aid & CPR in the workplace or home.
-The course covers skills needed to recognize, prevent and respond to cardiovascular emergences for Adults, CPR and other topics such as choking, airway and breathing emergencies, and prevention of disease transmission.
+The course covers skills needed to recognize, prevent and respond to cardiovascular emergencies for Adults, CPR and other topics such as choking, airway and breathing emergencies, and prevention of disease transmission.
 This course meets the minimum regulations for Workplace Health & Safety for Basic First Aid.
 Participants who meet the required standard receive a nationally recognized certification that is valid for three years.
-Textbook included in cost of tuition.
+Textbook in included in the cost of tuition.